 If you are feeling adventurous, and have the time, walk to the top of Mullaghmore (otherwise known as Pancake Mountain) and take in the spectacular views on one of Ireland’s top walks.
 You will pass unusual plants and shrubs, have to climb over classic stone walls famous in the West of Ireland and will have your breath stolen from you when you reach the peak and see the view that greets you.

 5. A foodie haven

-One might wonder how a part of Ireland where nothing grows could possible be a foodie paradise, but this part of County Clare is well known for its award-winning artisans.
+One might wonder how a part of Ireland where nothing grows could possibly be a foodie paradise, but this part of County Clare is well known for its award-winning artisans.
 Be it indulging in some locally made ice-cream or tasting some locally made chocolate (with unusual flavours such as seaweed and chilli!) – you won’t go hungry while visiting the Burren.